HighArcs/ochre/README.md

 manager.run();

-// or, if you want to test
+// or, if you want to test using stdin manager.test();
-manager.test();
 ```